puppeteer/puppeteer/CONTRIBUTING.md

 ## Adding New Dependencies

 For all dependencies (both installation and development):
-- **Do not add** a dependency if the desired functionality is easily implementable
+- **Do not add** a dependency if the desired functionality is easily implementable.
-- if adding a dependency, it should be well-maintained and trustworthy
+- If adding a dependency, it should be well-maintained and trustworthy.

 A barrier for introducing new installation dependencies is especially high:
-- **Do not add** installation dependency unless it's critical to project success
+- **Do not add** installation dependency unless it's critical to project success.

 ## Writing Tests

-- every feature should be accompanied by a test
+- Every feature should be accompanied by a test.
-- every public api event/method should be accompanied by a test
+- Every public api event/method should be accompanied by a test.
-- tests should be *hermetic*.
+- Tests should be *hermetic*.
 Tests should not depend on external services.
-- tests should work on all three platforms: Mac, Linux and Win.
+- Tests should work on all three platforms: Mac, Linux and Win.
 This is especially important for screenshot tests.

 Puppeteer tests are located in [test/test.js](https://github.com/GoogleChrome/puppeteer/blob/master/test/test.js) and are written with a [TestRunner](https://github.com/GoogleChrome/puppeteer/tree/master/utils/testrunner) framework.